Understanding Your Calibration Frames in Astrophotography

 Most stacking software (PixInsight, DeepSkyStacker, AstroPixelProcessor) will have a calibration stage.
 You’ll input your light frames along with your master dark, master flat, and optionally, master bias.

 The software applies these corrections before it does any alignment or integration.
-It’s essentially cleaning your data before doing any heavy lifting.
+It essentially cleans your data before doing any heavy lifting.

 A typical calibration flow might look like this:

-Dark calibration — remove hot pixels and thermal noise, although programmes like Pixinsihg tare very good at removing hot pixels. below is a typical dark frame from a cooled monochrome camera like the 533MMPro.
+Dark calibration — remove hot pixels and thermal noise.
+Programs like PixInsight are very good at removing hot pixels.
+Below is a typical dark frame from a cooled monochrome camera like the 533MMPro.

-Registration — align the stars across frames, if using Pixinsight the software does this for you if you are using WBPP for example.
+Registration — align the stars across frames.
+If you’re using PixInsight, the software does this for you if you are using WBPP, for example.

 You might hear people say, "I didn’t bother with flats" or "I’ll skip darks because it’s a cooled camera."
 But even with modern astronomy camera tech, calibration frames matter.
-They are the potential difference between an image that looks clean and polished, and one that has distracting artefacts.
+They can be the difference between an image that looks clean and polished and one that has distracting artefacts.

 Skipping calibration is a bit like building a house and not bothering to level the foundation.